-Bindi Bindi is a town-based Aboriginal community comprising 24 houses and an estimated population of 120.
-Located on Second Avenue, Bindi Bindi is relatively separate from the overall townsite.
+Bindi Bindi is a fown-based Aboriginal community comprising 24 houses and an estimated population of 1201.
+Located on Second Avenue, Bindi is relatively separate from the overall townsite.

 Figure 4 Sunrise Beach (L); Landscaped land behind the Sea Wall, First Avenue (R)